 Wednesday, June 01, 2016

 Asian American Diabetes Initiative (AADI) at the Joslin Diabetes Center is releasing Drag ’n Cook, an exciting new iPhone app designed to provide easy access to nutritional information for cooks and consumers.
-The app will be available for purchase on iTunes.
+The app is available on iTunes and Google Play.

 Drag ’n Cook lets users digitally prepare Asian cuisine while monitoring the overall health of the ingredients.
 Users can select from extensive ingredient lists and drop those ingredients into interactive cookware (such as wok, fying pan and Urli) that builds nutrition information for the dish as it is being prepared.

 “This is based on home cooking,” said Chihiro Hernandez.
 “It’s a good way to assess how you can make your food better or healthier.”

 Each dish can be analyzed according to three different guidelines – AADI’s traditional Asian diet, the percent Daily Value scale, and USDA’s.
 For anyone unfamiliar with these guidelines, the app provides a handy refresher for a full understanding of how food is rated.